Chicago State Cougars: Sports sponsored

 With the school's current financial situation and the needs of the athletic program, in April 2016, the University Budget Committee recommended that the Athletic Department "... study the benefits of being Division 1 or another division."
-Chicago State University currently sponsors teams in seven men's and eight women's teams in NCAA sanctioned sports.
+Chicago State University currently sponsors teams in seven men's and nine women's teams in NCAA sanctioned sports.

+In 2023, CSU began a fundraising campaign to expand its sports offerings, including the potential addition of Division I FCS football.
+The first sport added as a result of this campaign was women's triathlon, part of the NCAA Emerging Sports for Women program, in 2024–25.
+On February 11, 2025, CSU announced it had begun a search for its first head football coach, ultimately hiring Bobby Rome II that April.
+The first season is expected to be in 2026.